Electronic Funds Transfer for Insurance Payments

 EFT Discounts: On top of saving on payment fees, some companies even give an additional five percent discount for having your payment automatically withdrawn from a checking or savings account.
 It is a great incentive to sign up.
 It is usually not as good as a paid in full discount, but every bit helps with the high cost of insurance.
 Ask your insurance provider if any discounts are offered for setting your payments up for EFT.

-Don’t get tripped up by switching banks and not notifying your insurance company.
+Switching Banks: Don’t get tripped up by switching banks and not notifying your insurance company.
 If your bank account has been closed, the insurance company cannot withdraw the payment.
 This can cause big problems.
-Your payment plan can get messed up or even worse your policy could get canceled if you do not catch the mix up in time.
+Your payment plan can get messed up, or even worse, your policy could get canceled if you do not catch the mix up in time.
 It might be helpful to keep a list on your computer of all the bills that come out of your account monthly so that you can easily notify them all in the event that you do switch bank accounts.

-A lot of things happen all at once when buying insurance.
+Switching Insurance Companies: A lot of things happen all at once when buying insurance.
 Canceling your prior insurance does not necessarily give the insurance company time to stop your withdraw.
-You need to specifically request removal from the electronic funds transfer as soon as you know you are switching.
+You need to specifically request removal from the electronic fund's transfer as soon as you know you are switching.
 A lot of times, it takes a couple of days for the removal to be processed, so you do not want to wait until the last minute.
 If you forget to request removal, have your bank account padded for an extra withdraw and you will be refunded the premium once your cancellation is processed.